Admissions officers consider all kinds of numbers when deciding whether they should send acceptance or rejection letters to applicants.

 Then there are also colleges and universities that do not care about standardized test scores, which is why submitting them is not a requirement.
 As a matter of fact, if you submit yours, they will not take a look at it.

-Let’s check out some test-blind schools that do not consider SAT or ACT scores even if submitted:
+Let’s check out some test-blind schools that do not consider SAT scores even if submitted:

 - Alaska Pacific University